henrik-farre/hugo.rockhopper.dk/content/page/about-me.md

 url = "/about-me"

 +++
-I'm a veteran web developer with experience in a multitude of PHP based applications, including:
+I'm a veteran web developer with experience in a multitude of PHP based applications<!--more-->, including:

  * Drupal
  * eZ Publish